 Can newly licensed RNs become diabetes educators?

-Not yet for CDCES certification – you need two years of general professional practice experience before you can apply for the exam.
-However, a newly licensed RN can begin working in diabetes care immediately, start accruing the 1,000 required DSMES hours, and sit for CDCES certification once all eligibility criteria are met.
-Starting in a diabetes-focused role early maximizes the speed of progression.
+Not yet for CDCES certification – you need two years of professional practice experience in your discipline before you can apply for the exam.
+However, a newly licensed RN can begin working in diabetes care immediately, start accruing the 1,000 required diabetes care and education hours, and sit for CDCES certification once all eligibility criteria are met.

 Also see: How to become a diabetes nurse educator | How to become a nurse educator | Nurse educator salary